robocup-junior/erebus-dockerfiles/getting_started.md

 # Getting Started

-Our aim with running Erebus robot controllers in containers is to make installation and deployment of your code easy for tournament organisers.
+Our aim with running Erebus robot controllers in docker containers is to make installation and deployment of your code easy for tournament organisers.
 This document outlines some of the technical base for creating docker images, and some examples to get you started.

-Note: Running any GUI, such as OpenCV show image, will not work since no graphical server is set up within the container.
+**Note: Running any GUI, such as OpenCV show image, will not work since no graphical server is set up within the container by default.**

 ## Contents